Piraeus Visit on 1 July 2015

 The BLUE GALAXY and the PANAGIA TINOU, the former being 20 years younger than the latter.
 She was built in the same year during which the PANAGIA TINOU first arrived in Greece, 1992.
 At the time, she had been bought by GA Ferries and began operations for them as the ROMILDA until 1993, when she began her first stint under Ventouris Sea Lines as the APOLLON EXPRESS 2.

 The BLUE HORIZON and the BLUE GALAXY seen once again.
 They actually also used to be fleetmates back when they operated in Japan, as they were both owned by Higashi Nihon Ferry.
-During the 2000s, both ships were prominent competitors on the Adriatic Sea, until they began to have some misfortunes in the early 2010s, due to their operators wanting to get rid of them.
-In 2012, both of them had their worst year in Greece so far, as the BLUE HORIZON was out of Blue Star Ferries' plans and was laid-up in Syros, while the BLUE GALAXY, then known as the LEFKA ORI, was chartered by ANEK Lines to Korean company Jeju Cruise Line.
-This charter turned out to be very turbulent and she never entered service in Korea.
+During the 2000s, both ships were prominent competitors on the Adriatic Sea, until they began to experience some misfortunes in the early 2010s, due to their operators wanting to get rid of them.
+In 2012, both of them had their worst year in Greece so far, as the BLUE HORIZON was left off the plans of Blue Star Ferries and was laid-up in Syros, while the BLUE GALAXY, then known as the LEFKA ORI, was chartered by ANEK Lines to the South Korean company Jeju Cruise Line.
+This charter turned out to be very turbulent and she never entered service in South Korea, due to her charterers being unable to pay the shipyards that were supposed to convert the ship.
 Fortunately, in 2013, the BLUE HORIZON was reactivated by Blue Star Ferries on the Piraeus-Santorini-Kos-Rhodes line, while the LEFKA ORI returned to Greece, and was transferred to Blue Star Ferries in late 2014.
-Beginning with 2015, and after having been reunited once again under the same company, it appears that both ships have now found a permanent role in the Greek coastal service once again, this time by connecting Piraeus with Crete.
+In 2015, the year during which the two ships were reunited once again under the same company, both ships have now found a permanent role in the Greek coastal service once again, this time by connecting Piraeus with Crete.

 While I was observing the BLUE GALAXY and the BLUE HORIZON, I saw another Blue Star Ferries ship which had just entered the port and was ready to dock.
-It was the BLUE STAR PATMOS, the youngest member of the fleet, as I managed to see her for the first time in my life after failing to do so from 2012 to 2014.
+It was the BLUE STAR PATMOS, the youngest member of the fleet.
+This was a notable moment, as I managed to see her for the first time in my life after failing to do so from 2012 to 2014.

 The great FESTOS PALACE resting in the E2 gate.
 She has been on the Piraeus-Heraklion line since 2001, the year during which she was built.

-The BLUE GALAXY and the PANAGIA TINOU seen once again.
+The BLUE GALAXY and the PANAGIA TINOU seen once again in Piraeus.

 The BLUE STAR PATMOS ready to pass by the FESTOS PALACE in order to dock in the E7 gate.

 The incredible BLUE GALAXY seen again.
-It was nice to see her again after almost 9 years, the last time having been when I traveled with her from Patras to Venice in 2006.
+It was nice to see her again after almost nine years, the last time having been back when I traveled with her from Patras to Venice in 2006.

 The BLUE STAR PATMOS ready to dock.
-Not only I was excited just by seeing her for the first time, but I also found myself traveling onboard her six days later.
-That season, she operated on the Cyclades for the first time, on the Piraeus-Syros-Paros-Naxos-Donousa-Amorgos-Ios-Santorini-Anafi-Astypalaia line.
+Only six days after seeing her for the first time, I found myself traveling onboard her for what was my first-ever trip on the Cyclades.
+During the 2015 season, she operated on the Cyclades for the first time, as she was on the Piraeus-Syros-Paros-Naxos-Donousa-Amorgos-Ios-Santorini-Anafi-Astypalaia line.

 The BLUE STAR PATMOS heading towards her docking spot in Piraeus.